geodynamics/pylith/examples/2d/strikeslip/README.md

 * Dirichlet boundary conditions
 * Isotropic, linear elasticity with two materials and a contrast in shear modulus across the fault
+* UniformDB spatial database for specifying values for material properties
 * Kinematic fault slip
 * Output of the solution over the domain, boundaries, fault, and materials
 * Output of auxiliary information for boundary conditions and